Brisbane Hamptons style home + Queenslander style = a winning combinationLifestyle, Renovations, Tips and Advice

-Inside the floorplans are open and spacious.
-White kitchens with marble benchtops, soft palates of blues and greens adorn the home, with natural textures.
+Inside, the floorplans are open and spacious.
+White kitchens with marble benchtops and soft palates of blues and greens adorn the home with natural textures.
 Detailed architraves and cornices add visual depth to the interiors of these homes.

-Hampton architects Brisbane don’t tend to build true Hamptons style homes here in Australia.
+Hampton architects doesn’t tend to build true Hamptons style homes here in Australia.
 There are obvious differences, such as roofing materials.
-Hamptons style homes in the US predominantly feature timber shingle roofs, whilst here in Australia we prefer metal roofs for this style of home.
+Hamptons style homes in the US predominantly feature timber shingle roofs, whilst here in Australia, we prefer metal roofs for this style of home.
 And there are good reasons for not copying the style exactly.

-Why Hampton style homes needs to have a Queenslander architects twist
+Why Hampton style homes need to have a Queenslander architect twist

 Hamptons style meets Queenslander style

-As Queenslander architects , I have had years of experience renovating Queenslander style homes.
-And as Queenslander architects, I know the positives and the negatives of this style of home.
+I have had years of experience renovating Queenslander style homes.
+As a Queenslander architect, I know the positives and negatives of this home style.